-COM 380G Gender, Communication and Society
+COM 380G Gender, Sexuality, and Communication

-An examination of how communication structures gender identities, and how gender affects communication.
+An examination of how communication and sexuality structures identities, and how gender affects communication.
 Explorations prerequisite: Successful completion of all four Foundations courses or the WOC Portfolio.
 Explorations credit may only be earned for a course if this prerequisite is completed prior to the commencement of the course.
 4 Semester Hours.